lkcozy/code-notes/notes/communication/writing/writing_general.md

 - The reason for this is the `sheer size` of the network of IoT devices that can locate AirTags.
 - The issue count doesn’t `correlate` to code quality
 - The urql has `advantages over` Apollo Client `when it comes to` its unified community, great documentation, and first-party plugins and caching system.
+- Show `initiative` by finding answers on your own if they're already published.
+- Having a bug tracking system doesn't `make` bug handling `efficient` and CI/CD doesn't mean your time to deliver `is necessarily short`.

 ## General